 Among the bands covered by this Decision, the bands 17.3-17.7 GHz, 19.7-20.2 GHz and 29.50-30 GHz are not allocated to any terrestrial service on a primary basis; the band 39.5-40.5 GHz, while also allocated in the Radio Regulations to terrestrial services on a primary basis, has already been designated for FSS (space-to-Earth) within CEPT through ERC/DEC/(00)02; and finally the bands 47.5-47.9 GHz, 48.2-48.54 GHz and 49.44-50.2 GHz are shared with the mobile and fixed service on a primary basis (FS use of the latter band in some CEPT countries is subject to CEPT/ERC/REC 12-10, adopted in The Hague 1998).
 This distinction is reflected by the provisions of this Decision.

-Due to the specific sharing situation of the 27.5-29.5 GHz band resulting, inter alia, in the former ERC/DEC(00)09, this band, also partly identified for HDFSS by WRC-03 through No. 5.516B, is covered by another ECC Decision (ECC/DEC/(05)01).
+Due to the specific sharing situation of the 27.5-29.5 GHz band this band, also partly identified for HDFSS by WRC-03 through No. 5.516B, is covered by ECC/DEC/(05)01.

-It should be noted that WRC-03 requested the Director to include inter alia an additional item in his report to WRC‑07 dealing with the provision of a definition of the term “HDFSS”.
-This item is part of the ITU-R preparatory studies for WRC-07.
-More specifically, it is under the responsibility of SG4.
-At CEPT level, it is under the scope of CPG/PT1.
-It is expected that once a definition for HDFSS is approved at ITU level, it could be incorporated in the present ECC Decision during a future review.

 REQUIREMENT FOR AN ECC DECISION

-In order to provide a clear regulatory framework for future investment and deployment of HDFSS, to facilitate the use of transportable FSS Earth stations and to take into account the decision taken by WRC-03 with regard to HDFSS, clearly indicating the bands where HDFSS should be deployed in CEPT, a regulatory framework is necessary.
+In order to provide a clear regulatory framework for future investment and deployment of HDFSS, to facilitate the use of transportable FSS earth stations and to take into account the decision taken by WRC-03 with regard to HDFSS, clearly indicating the bands where HDFSS should be deployed in CEPT, a regulatory framework is necessary.

 This ECC Decision identifies bands for HDFSS, taking into account the existing other services, if any, in the same bands.

-ECC Decision of 24 June 2005 on high density applications in the Fixed-Satellite Service (space-to-Earth and Earth-to-space) (ECC/DEC/(05)08) Amended dd mm yyyy
+ECC Decision of 24 June 2005 on The availability of frequency bands for high density applications in the Fixed-Satellite Service (space-to-Earth and Earth-to-space) (ECC/DEC/(05)08) Amended dd mm yyyy

 “The European Conference of Postal and Telecommunications Administrations,